 Once your items are packed and furniture disassembled, protect your belongings by wrapping them in moving blankets.
 Not only does this prevent damage to your items, but it also protects the walls and floors from scuffs and scratches.

 Finally, don’t forget to label your boxes.
 This may seem like a minor task, but it’s a major time-saver when you arrive at your new home.
-Clearly labelled boxes make unpacking quicker and more organized.
+Clearly labeled boxes make unpacking quicker and more organized.

 Remember to empty out and pack items from often-overlooked areas like the garage or storage units.
 These can add unexpected time to the move if they’re not dealt with in advance.